In honor of Mother’s Day, we’re celebrating some of the moms in our community — their strength, their resilience, and their stories of motherhood.

 On September 17, 2016, we had the holy honor of ushering Titus into the arms of Jesus.
 He was 6 years old.
 Grief had already been a regular guest in our home as we anticipated this loss, but as one could imagine, our hearts were shattered.

-10 days later, we flew to Columbus Ohio for a clinical trial Ely had been accepted into.
+10 days later, we flew to Columbus, Ohio for a clinical trial Ely had been accepted into.
 It was so odd holding hope and grief, pain and joy together in my heart.
 As the youngest child in the US at 3 years and 3 months old, he began treatment, gifted this newly found hope because of an early diagnosis.
 Titus trail-blazed this new path for his little brother.
-With 119 infusions to date and his life looks significantly different than his big brother's and he will be turning 8 this summer.
+With 119 infusions to date, his life looks significantly different than his big brother's and he will be turning 8 this summer.

 I have always loved being active.
 I grew up playing soccer and played at the NCAA Division II level in college.
 Throughout my parenting years, my fitness game has had to shift with the unexpected plot twists we were dealt.
 I found I had to give myself a lot of grace when I couldn't work out 5 days a week.
 My journey with fitness has matured from my initial "all or nothing" perspective.
 I used to sabotage myself when I couldn't get a workout in every day, so I'd quit.
 Now I understand that every time I can get out and do something fun and good for my body is a win.

 I used to work out so that I "looked good".
 It was a vanity thing.
 As Titus grew sicker and became entirely dependent on me, I began to appreciate my body for how it could serve my son well.
 I was able to pick him up and dance with him when he couldn't dance himself.
-I could rock him when he needed it, lift and move him around the house and community to participate in all parts of life with his family and friends.
+I could rock him when he needed it, lift and move him around the house and participate in all parts of life with his family and friends.
 Heck, we even went down slides at the park together after he lost his ability to do so on his own.
 Today, I'm grateful for those surrenders our Tempo coaches make us do, as I get down on the floor multiple times a day to change diapers.
 I'm grateful for squats when I need to lean down and pick up my 60 lb son safely.
 I'm grateful for cardio endurance when my son's body grows tired and I need to carry him.
 I might have more pounds on me now than I used to, but my fitness journey is helping me stay strong for Ely giving me a different level of appreciation when I workout.

 Every day I am reminded of my limitations, my separation from my son (which is so unnatural for a mom), and yet I feel invited into a bigger story than just my own little broken one.
 It's a story of hope and redemption and one where all our little stories get to intersect in divine ways.
 This is where my strength comes from.

 Knowing that all that is broken and wrong will one day be whole and right.
 I watch my son Ely face a rare disease with humor and courage, and while he is physically blind, he has taught me to take off my blinders of how I view life.
-I've learned to dig around in the ugly and discover beauty around me.
+I've learned to dig around in the ugly and discover the beauty around me.
 While grief accompanies everything I do, so does hope — and hope gets to be stronger.

 In order to keep up with my kids as they get older, I feel like I need to be healthy, happy, and fit.
 I want to be able to run outside with them or pick them up if they need me to, or even if they don’t need me to!